In this video, I wanted to explain how to foam roll your gluteus maximus.

 I wanted to go through two different gluteus maximus foam rolling exercises that you can do.
-I get Donnalee to demonstrate the exercises.
+I had Donnalee demonstrate.

-You need to get a full foam roller.
+Use a full foam roller.
 The one that I have here is a three foot foam roller but you can also use a one foot foam roller.
-I have a 3 foot foam roller so I can get to do a wide variety of exercises.

 #1 – Foam Rolling the Ischial Tuberosity with Two Legs

-You start sitting on the foam roller on your seat bone which is the bony part you feel in your seat or the ischial tuberosity.
-You are going to roll forward down towards your knees just a little bit.
-You will roll back over that ischial tuberosity and then roll up over the glute or the seat all the way up to the pelvis and back.
+Start by sitting on the foam roller on your seat bone, which is the bony part you feel in your seat, or the ischial tuberosity.
+Roll down towards your knees slightly.
+Roll back over that ischial tuberosity and then roll up over the glute all the way up to the pelvis and back.

 Foam Rolling the Ischial Tuberosity with Two Legs

-Now the negative side of this exercise is you really have to be cautious of your shoulders.
-So if you have a bad shoulder injury, you might not be able to get into this position or you have to be very cautious.
+With this exercise, you really have to be cautious of your shoulders.
+If you have a shoulder injury, you might not be able to get into this position, so be very cautious.
 You want to work around the ischial tuberosity area or the seat bones area.
-You want to work below it or you want to work above it all the way to the top of the pelvis area we are rolling.

 #2 – Foam Rolling the Ischial Tuberosity with One Leg

-We move away from both legs and we will just focus on one leg.
-You move the foam roller to one side and we will do the exact same thing.
-Starting off with your seat bone and roll down towards your knee just a little bit like maybe half a roll and then you come back up and roll all the way to the top of your pelvis and back.
+Move away from both legs and just focus on one leg.
+Move the foam roller to one side and repeat the exercise.
+Starting off with your seat bone and roll down towards your knee, then return to the top of your pelvis.

 Foam Rolling the Ischial Tuberosity with One Leg

-You might be feeling your tension areas and that’s good.
-You can roll it for 5 to 10 times.
-Do not go crazy and do like a hundred because you will be irritating or aggravating the muscle.
+You might be feel your tension areas and that’s fine.
+Roll 5 to 10 times.
+Do not overdo it, because you will be irritating or aggravating the muscle.

 Give one of those two foam rolling exercises for the gluteus maximus a go.
 If you are brand new at it, start off with the first one which is level one.
-If you are a veteran at it, you can go with the second one and just focus on one leg.
-In order to make it more challenging, you can put more weight through it.
+If you are a veteran, go with the second variation and just focus on one leg.
+In order to make it more challenging, press more weight through it.